lizmat/articles/5to6-dispatch.md

 Visibility of subroutines
 -------------------------
-In Perl 5, a named subroutine will always be visible within the scope of the package in which it is defined, regardless of whether the scope in which the definition takes place:
+In Perl 5, a named subroutine will by default be visible within the scope of the **package** in which it is defined, regardless of whether the scope in which the definition takes place:

     # Perl 5
     {